Using the Medit file format (.mesh/.sol) or the API functions

 Be d the mesh dimension and the metric that we want to impose at the mesh node.

-M is a metric tensor so it is a symmetric matrix and we can choose to only provide the lower triangular part of M to Mmg.
-We flatten this lower triangular matrix to a vector using the following convention:
+M is a metric tensor so it is a symmetric matrix and we can choose to only provide the upper triangular part of M to Mmg.
+We flatten this upper triangular matrix to a vector using the following convention:

 Anisotropic metric prescription at mesh nodes